HASE-Group/.github/profile/README.md

 to be able to run HASE
 to have your own copy of the model files
 The download-able version of HASE includes both the code for HASE and an installer that works with Linux, Windows, MACs and 32 and 64-bit Intel MACs.

-The latest version of HASE is version 3.8.
-Version 3.8:

 ### Requirements